ElektraInitiative/libelektra/doc/contrib/recording.md

 I.e. all keys in the diff of the `system` namespace are under `system:/elektra/record/session`.

 The recording plugin needs its own KDB instance to store the session diff within Elektra.
-We provide hard-coded default mountpoints for the
+We provide hard coded default mountpoints for the

 - `dir:/elektra/record/session`,
 - `system:/elektra/record/session`,